 51) The power for the Secretary of State to make transitional provision in regulations will help to facilitate the smooth commencement of the provisions of the Bill.
-If a requirement for transitional provision is identified after Royal Assent, it can be properly addressed.
+If the coming into force of any provision of the Bill needs transitional provision to be made in connection with it, this can be properly addressed.